lbonanomi/notes/ghe/index.md

 ### Abuse Throttle

 * "The Abuse Throttle" can make stability problems ***much worse*** in a large corporate network.
-Unauthenticated API calls will have their ```rate_limit_key``` set to the caller's IP, which is a recipe for disaster if you use access routers like Bluecoat.
+Unauthenticated API calls will have their ```rate_limit_key``` set to the caller's IP, and any user routed through that IP address will be treated as an abusive user.

 ### Github Organizations